aperture-sh/tank-terraform/README.md

 The following steps are needed to setup everything up:

 * You will need a working AZ CLI (setup using `az login`).
-* Set necessary variables in `terraform.tfvars`.
+* Set necessary variables in `./azure/terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Set number of nodes, instance_type or other variables as needed.
 * `terraform ini ./azure` to setup terraform environment
 * `terraform apply --var-file azure/terraform.tfvars azure` so setup infrastructre in Azure